-An ancient snapshot of China, the sleepy hamlet of Jīmíngyì is a delightful surprise to find amid the scruffy northern Héběi countryside.
-This walled town, establised during the Yuan dynasty (AD 1206–1368), is China’s oldest surviving post station.
-It stands as an historic reminder of a system that endured for 2000 years and enabled the officials in the Forbidden City to keep in touch with their far-flung counterparts around China.
-Whipped by dust storms in the spring and with archaic, fading Mao-era slogans still visible on walls, Jīmíngyì sees few visitors and feels a long, long way from the gleaming capital – much further than the 140km distance would suggest.
+The sleepy hamlet Jīmíngyì (鸡鸣驿) is a delightful surprise to find amid the scruffy northern Héběi countryside.
+This walled town, established during the Yuan dynasty (1206–1368), is China’s oldest surviving post station, a historic reminder of a system that endured for 2000 years and enabled the officials in the Forbidden City to keep in touch with their far-flung counterparts around China.
+Whipped by dust storms in the spring and with archaic, fading Mao-era slogans still visible on walls, Jīmíngyì sees few visitors and feels much further from the gleaming capital than the 140km distance would suggest.

-During the Ming and Qing dynasties, this was a place of considerably more bustle and wealth, as evidenced in the numerous surviving temples and its town wall.
-Many of its courtyard houses remain too, albeit in dilapidated condition.
+During the Ming and Qing dynasties, Jīmíngyì had considerably more bustle and wealth, as evidenced by its numerous surviving temples and town wall.
+Many of its courtyard houses remain, though in dilapidated condition.

 There's been a flurry of activity recently, with local government attempts to boosts Jīmíngyì's appeal as a tourist destination.